Diabetes and Medical CBD Research

 contributes to lower blood pressure over time, which is vital for diabetics

-- substituting cannabis butter and oil in foods “benefits cardiac and arterial health in general”
+- substituting CBD butter and oil in foods “benefits cardiac and arterial health in general”

 - it can also be used to make topical creams to relieve neuropathic pain and tingling in hands and feet

-- helps calm diabetic “restless leg syndrome” (RLS), so the patient can sleep better: “it is recommended that patients use a vaporizer or smoked cannabis to aid in falling asleep”
+- helps calm diabetic “restless leg syndrome” (RLS), so the patient can sleep better.

 Evidence for all of this still stands and has in fact been corroborated and built upon in the past decade.

-Why is there so much talk about marijuana as medicine, that can actually be good for you?
-The endogenous cannabinoid system, named after the plant that led to its discovery, which is “perhaps the most important physiologic system involved in establishing and maintaining human health,” according to NORML, the National Organization for the Reform of Marijuana Laws, based in Washington DC.
+Why is there so much talk about CBD as medicine that can actually be good for you?
+The endogenous cannabinoid system, named after the plant that led to its discovery, which is “perhaps the most important physiologic system involved in establishing and maintaining human health,” according to NORML, an advocacy group based in Washington DC.

 “Endocannabinoids and their receptors are found throughout the body: in the brain, organs, connective tissues, glands, and immune cells.
 In each tissue, the cannabinoid system performs different tasks, but the goal is always the same: homeostasis, the maintenance of a stable internal environment despite fluctuations in the external environment… Cannabinoids promote homeostasis at every level of biological life, from the sub-cellular to the organism, and perhaps to the community and beyond.”

-Therefore NORML and other marijuana advocates and supporters “…believe that small, regular doses of cannabis might act as a tonic to our most central physiologic healing system.”
+Therefore NORML and other advocates and supporters “…believe that small, regular doses of CBD might act as a tonic to our most central physiologic healing system.”

-While there’s some conflicting evidence on marijuana’s role in delaying the risk of developing type 2 diabetes, research shows it is beneficial indeed for those already diagnosed with either type 1 or 2 and especially for those who suffer complications.
+While there’s some conflicting evidence on the role of cannabinoids delaying the risk of developing type 2 diabetes, research shows it is beneficial indeed for those already diagnosed with either type 1 or 2 and especially for those who suffer complications.

 A milestone study published in the American Journal of Medicine in 2013 concluded:

-- marijuana users are less likely to be obese and have lower body mass index (BMI) measurements — despite the fact that they seemed to take in more calories
+- People who ingest cannabinoids are less likely to be obese and have lower body mass index (BMI) measurements — despite the fact that they seemed to take in more calories

-In 2014, a “summary of the promising epidemiological evidence” on marijuana in the management of diabetes published in the Natural Medicine Journal also concluded that in thousands of subjects, past and current marijuana use was associated with lower levels of fasting insulin, blood glucose, insulin resistance, BMI, and waist circumference.
+In 2014, a “summary of the promising epidemiological evidence” on Cannabinoids in the management of diabetes published in the Natural Medicine Journal also concluded that in thousands of subjects, past and current cannabinoid intake was associated with lower levels of fasting insulin, blood glucose, insulin resistance, BMI, and waist circumference.

-And in 2015, Israeli researchers at the Hebrew University of Jerusalem released a study showing that the anti-inflammatory properties of cannabidiol (CBD), a compound found in cannabis, could effectively be used to treat different illnesses including type 2 diabetes.
+And in 2015, Israeli researchers at the Hebrew University of Jerusalem released a study showing that the anti-inflammatory properties of cannabidiol (CBD), a compound found in the hemp plant, could effectively be used to treat different illnesses including type 2 diabetes.

-There’s also compelling scientific evidence that cannabis can aid in treating complications of diabetes, for example, eye disease; cannabis reduces the intraocular pressure (fluid pressure in the eye) considerably in people with glaucoma, which is caused by conditions that severely restrict blood flow to the eye, like diabetic retinopathy.
+There’s also compelling scientific evidence that cannabinoids can aid in treating complications of diabetes, for example, eye disease.
+Cannabinoids can reduce the intraocular pressure (fluid pressure in the eye) considerably in people with glaucoma, which is caused by conditions that severely restrict blood flow to the eye, like diabetic retinopathy.

-So let’s say you were using marijuana or wanted to try it.
+So let’s say you were using CBD or wanted to try it.
 What would the effect be on your diabetes?

-A number of PWDs report that with regular use, they see lower blood sugar levels and reduced A1c results over time.
-The existing scientific evidence shows that marijuana has an effect on improving insulin resistance — helpful for people type 2 diabetes, but generally not for type 1s.
+A number of patients with diabetes report that with regular use, they see lower blood sugar levels and reduced A1c results over time.
+The existing scientific evidence shows that CBD can have an effect on improving insulin resistance — helpful for people type 2 diabetes, but generally not for type 1s.
 For them, there’s little more than anecdotal evidence to go on.

-However, as mentioned, there is a whole body of evidence showing that marijuana is effective in treating eye disorders, chronic pain, sleep disorders, and a number of other ailments often associated with diabetes.
-So if you are living with one or more complications of diabetes, marijuana may very well ease your pain or slow the progression of the disorder you’re living with.
+However, as mentioned, there is a whole body of evidence showing that cannabinoids are effective in treating eye disorders, chronic pain, sleep disorders, and a number of other ailments often associated with diabetes.
+So if you are living with one or more complications of diabetes, Cannabidiol may very well ease your pain or slow the progression of the disorder you’re living with.

-The area of mental health is a big one for marijuana, as it has been shown to effectively treat everything from clinical depression to post-traumatic stress disorder.
+The area of mental health is a big one for Medicinal CBD and other possible cannabinoids, as it has been shown to effectively treat everything from clinical depression to post-traumatic stress disorder.
 Why is this?
-One answer may come from a study published in February 2015, showing that marijuana use in animals helped restore brain levels of endocannabinoids — which affect emotion and behavior, and have been linked to reduced feelings of pain and anxiety, and increased feelings of well-being.
+One answer may come from a study published in February 2015, showing that cannabinoid intake by animals helped restore brain levels of endocannabinoids — which affect emotion and behavior, and have been linked to reduced feelings of pain and anxiety, and increased feelings of well-being.